-When I first started working in the world of development, I had never heard of a LYBUNT.
+When I first started working in the world of development, I had never heard of LYBUNTs.

-For those of you who might be new to the field, or like me, working in very small organizations, a LYBUNT is a donor who gave ‘last year, but not this year.’
+For those of you who might be new to the field, or like me, working in very small organizations, a LYBUNT is a donor who gave Last Year, But Unfortunately Not This year.

-Why should you want to know who is on this list?
+Why should you want to know who is on your LYBUNT list?

-For me, it always made more sense to stay on top of the donors I had, reel them back in if I could and then look for new prospective donors to continue building my capacity.
+For me, it always made more sense to stay on top of the donors I had and reel them back in if I could.
+After that I would look for new prospective donors to continue building my capacity.

-3. Keeping up with your LYBUNTS regularly (I recommend running this report monthly and following up A.S.A.P.) will save you time at the end of the year when you are already bogged down with end-of-year appeals, tax letters, thank you letters from holiday giving, possibly events, etc. It can be overwhelming to see a list of almost 50% of your donors that you now need to connect with all at one time.
+3. Keeping up with your LYBUNTs regularly (I recommend running this report monthly and following up A.S.A.P.).
+This will save you time at the end of the year when you are already bogged down with end-of-year appeals, tax letters, thank you letters from holiday giving, possibly events, etc. It can be overwhelming to see a list of almost 50% of your donors that you now need to connect with all at one time.
 Do it monthly with smaller numbers and keep your sanity.